taki199/Movie-Blog-App/README.md

 to simply use the app :
 i haven't set up some pages so ..

-use /admin to log in :usename:houcine , password :taki1997
+Now u can Registre and log in

 use /dashboard to edit/delete/update make sure you loged in before going to dashboard :)